matta-research-group/QCflow/README.md

     a. write `.com` Gaussian input files, `.sh` SLURM submission files

-    or

-    a. write `.py` Psi4 input files, `.sh` SLURM submission files

-    Then:

     b. submit a job (assuming you are working within a HPC)

     c. parse output file to submit further calculations or retrieve descriptors

-    For each molecule if Psi4 is desired:
+    or

     a. write `.py` Psi4 input files, `.sh` SLURM submission files

     b. submit a job (assuming you are working within a HPC)

     c. parse output file to submit further calculations or retrieve descriptors